TaqsBlaze/amen-cli/README.md

 # 🚀 AMEN CLI

-A Laravel-inspired Python Web Framework Scaffolding Tool that helps you create web applications with ease!
+A composer-inspired Python Web Framework Scaffolding Tool that helps you create web applications with ease!

 ## ✨ Features